se306-2022/project-2-team-2/README.md

-# SOFTENG 306 Project 2 Team 2 - Task Scheduler
+# SOFTENG 306 Project 2
 This project is about using artificial intelligence and parallel processing power to solve a difficult scheduling problem.

 ## Running the Project